jmcwhirter/infrastructure-immersion-day/README.md

   - Your Code Pipeline has created a [CloudFormation](https://us-east-1.console.aws.amazon.com/cloudformation) stack with your name
   - [EC2 instance](https://us-east-1.console.aws.amazon.com/ec2) is created (Console > EC2 > Instances)
   - CPU has spiked to ~100% (Select instance > Monitoring tab > CPU Utilization)
+  - Don't complete the 'Approve' stage yet because doing so will delete your infrastructure in the next step
 5. Adjust the size of the instance and create a new commit.
   - Set the size to `t2.small`
 6. Verify your change in the console.